P-RF/phase-1-project/README.md

 ## Customization

 - Update the data in `db.json` to include your desired tours and setlists.
-- Modify the dropdown and serlist display logic in the `index.js` file to suit the needs of your application.
+- Modify the dropdown and setlist display logic in the `index.js` file to suit the needs of your application.

 ## Troubleshooting